leth4/Colorlink/README.md

 1. Right-click on the material name at the top of the inspector.
 2. In the context menu, select "Link Colors".
 An additional window will open.
 3. For each property you want to link, select the palette element from the drop-down menu.
-4. Click "Apply" at the bottom of the window.
+4. Click `Link` at the bottom of the window.
 The properties are now linked!

 ![image](https://user-images.githubusercontent.com/44412176/236388605-813e4f86-54fa-4416-a420-17c0411e0c70.png)
 ![image](https://user-images.githubusercontent.com/44412176/236388615-57969e2c-f603-4644-a60e-1e25b8879fc2.png)